Kebaya: Kartini kebaya

 The type of kebaya used by aristocratic Javanese women, especially during the lifetime of Raden Ajeng Kartini, circa 19th century.
 Often the term "Javanese kebaya" is synonymous with the kebaya Kartini, although slightly different.
-Kebaya Kartini usually made from a fine but non-transparent fabrics, and white is a favoured colour.
+Kebaya Kartini is usually made from fine but non-transparent fabrics, and white is a favoured colour.
 Basic Kebaya Kartini might be plain.
 The adornment is quite minimal, only stitching or applied laces along the edges.
-The V-shaped collar cut of this type of kebaya is quite similar to the Peranakan Encim kebaya, however it is distinguishes by its distinctive fold on the chest.
+The V-shaped collar cut of this type of kebaya is quite similar to the Peranakan Encim kebaya, however, it is distinguished by its distinctive fold on the chest.
 Another feature of the Kartini kebaya is the length of the kebaya that covers the hips, and the collar folds with a vertical line shape, which creates the tall and slender impression of the wearer.
 The Kartini-style kebaya inspired the cut and style of Garuda Indonesia's flight attendants' uniform.

 Kutubaru kebaya

 The basic form of Kutubaru kebaya is quite similar to other types of kebaya.
 What distinguishes it is the additional fabric called bef to connect the left and right side of the kebaya in the chest and abdomen.
-This create a square or rectangle shaped collar.
-This type of kebaya was meant to recreate the look of unsecured kebaya wore over matching kemben (torso wrap) undergarment.
-Kebaya Kutubaru is believed to be originated from Central Java.
+This creates a square or rectangle-shaped collar.
+This type of kebaya was meant to recreate the look of an unsecured kebaya worn over a matching kemben (torso wrap) undergarment.
+Kebaya Kutubaru is believed to have originated from Central Java.
 Usually to wear this type of kebaya, stagen (cloth wrapped around the stomach), or rubber-enforced black corset is worn under the kebaya, thus the wearer will look more slender.

 Javanese kebaya

 This type of kebaya from Java has a simple shape with a V-neck.
 This straight and simple cut gives an impression of simple elegance.
-Usually a Javanese kebaya is made of semi-transparent fine fabric patterned with floral stitching or embroidery, sometimes adorned with sequins.
+Usually, a Javanese kebaya is made of semi-transparent fine fabric patterned with floral stitching or embroidery, sometimes adorned with sequins.
 Other fabrics might be used, including cotton, brocade, silk and velvet.
-The semi-transparent kebaya is worn over matching underwear, either corset, bra or camisole.
+The semi-transparent kebaya is worn over matching underwear, either a corset, bra or camisole.

 Keraton or Solo kebaya

-Keraton kebaya also known as Solo kebaya, is an aristocratic kebaya typically worn by noble women of the court of Surakarta Hadiningrat kingdom of the Solo city in Central Java.
-Despite popularly being called as Solo (Surakarta) kebaya, this type of kebaya is actually also commonly worn as aristocratic dress for noble ladies in neighboring Javanese courts, including Yogyakarta, Pakualaman and Mangkunegaran.
+Keraton Kebaya, also known as Solo kebaya, is an aristocratic kebaya typically worn by noble women of the court of Surakarta Hadiningrat kingdom of the Solo city in Central Java.
+Despite popularly being called Solo (Surakarta) kebaya, this type of kebaya is actually also commonly worn as aristocratic dress for noble ladies in neighboring Javanese courts, including Yogyakarta, Pakualaman and Mangkunegaran.

-Solo kebaya usually use dark coloured fabrics, with black velvet as the most favoured material.
+Solo kebaya usually uses dark coloured fabrics, with black velvet as the most favoured material.
 The edge around the sleeves and along the collar up to the front opening and bottom edges are decorated with golden or silver beads and sequins.
 The cut of Solo kebaya is longer than common Javanese kebaya, usually up to the knee of the wearer.
-Solo kebaya is known for its elegance, and usually used for Javanese Solo Putri style wedding dress.
+Solo kebaya is known for its elegance and is usually used for Javanese Solo Putri style wedding dresses.